Skip to main content

 Office Space$3,540$14,160$47,200A small home health agency can operate from a 500-1,000 sq ft office.
 Some states allow home-based offices initially.

 Insurance$5,750$17,250$46,000Home health agencies face significant liability from caregiver incidents in client homes.
-Minimum $2M general liability recommended.
+A two-million-per-occurrence general liability limit is the recommended floor.

 Marketing & Referral Development$3,540$11,800$35,400Hospital discharge planners and social workers are the primary referral source.
 In-person relationship building is essential.